 BLANK 2023 FORM as PDF for your convenience

 US Department of Education Dear Colleague Letter

-We are required to conduct an annual child count to determine how many students in our state have both a vision and a hearing impairment.
+We are required to conduct an annual child count / census to determine the number of children/students in California who are deafblind (i.e., children / students who are both blind/visually impaired and Deaf/hard of hearing).
 This census seeks to identify all such youth no matter what their IEP category is, as most students with deafblindness fall under a variety of designations.
 This information is very important as it influences what level of level of funding is made available for services.
 Thank you for your help.